dsv-su/gdpr-portal/readme.md

 * In the `.env` file, make sure that APP_ENV=production and APP_DEBUG=false for production environments (this should prevent unneeded error detailed data exposure)

-* The redirect URL addresses are in the form BASE-URL/PLUGIN-name/callback
+* The redirect URL addresses are in the form BASE-URL/PLUGIN-name/callback if you need to define a callback

 * If you need to change the email configuration.
 Open the config/mail.php file and set the needed values within the from element